dannywillems/openmina/website/docs/researchers/protocol.md

 # Mina Protocol Overview

-The Mina Rust Node implements the Mina Protocol, a lightweight blockchain that uses zero-knowledge proofs to maintain a constant-sized blockchain regardless of transaction history.
+The Mina Rust Node implements the Mina Protocol, a lightweight blockchain that uses zero knowledge proofs to maintain a constant-sized blockchain regardless of transaction history.

 ## Key Innovation: Succinct Blockchain